Have you ever noticed how things that are good for you also tend to be good for the planet?

 Show a farmer some love:

-Order your friend a CSA box or a share of a cow for local grass fed beef.
-Here are some places that deliver around Toronto and I can personally attest that Green Being farm does wonderful things up in Newstadt, Ontario.
+Order your friend a CSA box or a share of a cow for local grass-fed beef.
+I can personally attest that Green Being farm does wonderful things in Newstadt, Ontario.

 2. Give inspiration